 For inburgering courses, a combination of E-learning materials and in-class materials will be used.
 The E-learning materials developed by publisher Boom NT2 will be provided by us as part of your inburgering course and the license will be valid for one year from activation.

 Courses at Dutch First generally consist of meetings of 3 lesson hours of 45 minutes per meeting.
-In terms of inburgering courses, you can choose courses with 4 meetings per week two times as week as well as hybrid (one time in the school and one time online).
-The amount of lesson hours is 96 for A0-A2, and the same for B1.
+In terms of inburgering courses, you can choose courses with lessons two times as week.
+The amount of lesson hours is 120 for A0-A2, and the same for B1.

-Per lesson you should plan at least 2 hours of self-study.
+Per lesson you should plan at least 3 hours of self-study.
 We expect of all our students that they complete all contact- and self-study hours.
-It is also possible to get extra practice with digital resources if necessary.
-For hybrid courses, 3-4 hours self-study per lesson is advised.

 At the end of the course, you will receive a course certificate.
 The course certificate is a proof of attendance and is handed out if you attended at least 80% of the course.
 On the certificate, the CEFR language level of the course is mentioned.
 For which level you receive a certificate depends on which course you followed.
 The certificates serve for you to show you attended a course at that level.